Marcus Semien Player Props: Rangers vs. Royals

 Royals Pitching Rankings

-- The Royals pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Royals pitching staff ranks 12th in the league.

-- The Royals' 4.58 team ERA ranks 16th across all MLB pitching staffs.
+- The Royals have a 5.00 team ERA that ranks 22nd among all league pitching staffs.

-- Royals pitchers combine to give up 13 total home runs at a clip of 1.1 per game (to rank 15th in the league).
+- Royals pitchers combine to rank 20th in baseball in home runs allowed (21 total, 1.3 per game).

-- Keller (1-1) gets the start for the Royals, his third of the season.
+- Lyles (0-2 with a 5.19 ERA and 15 strikeouts in 17 1/3 innings pitched) makes the start for the Royals, his fourth of the season.

-- His most recent appearance was on Friday against the San Francisco Giants, when the right-hander threw 5 2/3 innings, surrendering one earned run while giving up three hits.
+- The right-hander's most recent appearance came on Wednesday against the Texas Rangers, when he tossed 6 1/3 innings, surrendering four earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.